opencv/opencv/modules/core/doc/drawing_functions.rst

     :param thickness: Thickness of the text strokes

-    :param lineType: Type of the strokes, see  :ocv:func:`line`  description
+    :param line_type: Type of the strokes, see  :ocv:func:`line`  description

 The function initializes the font structure that can be passed to text rendering functions.